 The Department of Veterans Affairs established Minimum Property Requirements (MPRs) to ensure that our service members were buying homes that were safe, structurally sound, sanitary and up to code.
-Buyers often complain when a MPR is pointed out during an appraisal, but if complaints happens to you, know that these safeguards are really there for your benefit, and for the benefit of your home.
+Buyers often complain when a MPR is pointed out during an appraisal, but if complaints happen to you, know that these safeguards are really there for your benefit, and for the benefit of your home.

 Here’s an outline of five of the most frequent MPR issues to help you better plan your purchase and know what questions to ask before making an offer.

 If you’re going to purchase a home, you want to make sure that you can get to it, right?
 Some properties have access via public roads and others have access by way of private ones.
 If you want to purchase a property that only has access by way of a private road, you will need it to meet the following requirements:

 - All-weather surface.
 The road will need to be covered with gravel, pavement, asphalt or another all-weather surface.

 - Permanent easement.
 You will want to make sure that there is a permanent easement protecting the property.
 The VA wants to ensure that your proposed new home doesn’t end up being landlocked, and your only way of access involves trespassing on a neighbor’s land.

 - Maintenance agreement.
 By far, the most common issue when dealing with private roads is the road maintenance agreement.
 If there is a homeowner’s association, this is generally covered in the covenants or bylaws.
 But in rural areas, a road maintenance agreement can be difficult to acquire if it isn’t already tied to the property.
 Generally, the VA wants a recorded agreement signed by all homeowners on the private road.
 This can be a daunting task for some home buyers who may end up having to go door-to-door requesting signatures.
 Additionally, some states require that an attorney draft the agreement, which is an additional cost in the transaction that you will want to consider before making an offer.

 2. Lead-Based Paint